apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 ----------------------

-Invoking the native camera application while your device is connected via Zune will not work, and the error callback will be triggered.
+Invoking the native camera application while your device is connected via Zune does not work, and triggers an error callback.

 Tizen Quirks
 ----------------------

-Only 'destinationType: Camera.DestinationType.FILE_URI' and 'sourceType: Camera.PictureSourceType.PHOTOLIBRARY' are supported.
+Tizen only supports a `destinationType` of `Camera.DestinationType.FILE_URI` and a `sourceType` of `Camera.PictureSourceType.PHOTOLIBRARY`.

 Quick Example
 -------------

-Take photo and retrieve Base64-encoded image:
+Take a photo and retrieve it as a base64-encoded image:

     navigator.camera.getPicture(onSuccess, onFail, { quality: 50,
         destinationType: Camera.DestinationType.DATA_URL
     });

     function onSuccess(imageData) {
         var image = document.getElementById('myImage');